 As you start to evaluate if an LMS is worth the investment for your organization, it’s important to evaluate the right metrics that will help you gauge whether or not your learning management software is a success.
 From cost reduction to increased customer satisfaction levels, you should be prepared to show the value of your investment in online learning technology across multiple business fronts.

-To simplify this process for you, I’ve outlined the five most important questions that you should ask as you evaluate the success of your virtual training program.
+To simplify this process, here are the five most important questions to ask as you evaluate the success of your virtual training program.

 In general, most businesses spend much less using an LMS than they do through classic training methods.
 Set this number aside, and compare it against your other findings.